 Our quarterly operating results have been, and are likely to continue to be, influenced by seasonal fluctuations in our sales and by seasonal purchasing patterns of some of our customers.
-Some of our customers plan their annual purchasing budget at the beginning of each year which causes the first quarter of the year to be slow compared to other quarters.
-In addition the third quarter may be weak compared to other quarters because of the slowdown in business activities during the summer months in Europe.
+Some of our customers plan their annual purchasing budget at the beginning of each year which causes operating results in our first quarter of the year to be lower than other quarters.
+In addition, our operating results in the third quarter tends to be lower than other quarters due to the slowdown in business activities during the summer months in Europe.
 Furthermore, certain of our customers tend to make greater capital expenditures towards the end of their own fiscal years thus increasing our sales for such period.